diegopoza/guest-writer/articles/flutter_auth0.markdown

 AuthModel parseUrlToValue(String receivedURL) {
   String value;
   bool isAuthenticated = false;

-  if (!receivedURL.contains("state")) {
+	Uri uri = Uri.parse(receivedURL);
-    if (receivedURL.contains("code")) {
+	if (uri.queryParameters.keys.contains('code')) {
-      value = receivedURL.substring(receivedURL.lastIndexOf("?code=") + 6);
+		value = uri.queryParameters['code'];
-      isAuthenticated = true;
+		isAuthenticated = true
-    } else if (receivedURL.contains("error")) {
+	}else{
-      value = receivedURL.substring(receivedURL.lastIndexOf("?error=") + 7);
+		value = uri.queryParameters['error'];
 	}
-  } else {
-    if (receivedURL.contains("code")) {
-      value = receivedURL.substring(
-          receivedURL.lastIndexOf("?code=") + 6, receivedURL.indexOf("&state"));
-      isAuthenticated = true;
-    } else if (receivedURL.contains("error")) {
-      value = receivedURL.substring(receivedURL.lastIndexOf("?error=") + 7);
-    }
-  }

   return AuthModel(isAuthenticated: isAuthenticated, authCode: value);
 }
 ```

 In the code snippet above, the `launchURL()` function takes in a URL and launches the URL on the user's default browser using the `url_launcher` package.
-Although using webview to launch the URL proves to be a UX-friendly approach, the application built throughout this article implements social login with Google and GitHub, in addition to database login, all of which can be assessed through an authorization URL launched in the browser.

-However, Google has a bit of history with embedded browsers - you simply cannot make OAuth authorization requests to Google via an embedded browser [any longer](https://auth0.com/blog/google-blocks-oauth-requests-from-embedded-browsers/).
-This constraint leaves mobile developers with two major alternatives - using AppAuth or an actual browser, and with AppAuth yet to have a solid Flutter implementation, the latter provides a suitable approach to making requests.
+The application built throughout this article implements social login with Google and GitHub, in addition to database login, all of which can be assessed through an authorization URL launched in the browser, and although embedded browsers prove to provide the most seamless way to do this, Google has a bit of history with them.
+OAuth authorization requests cannot be made to Google via an embedded browser [any longer](https://auth0.com/blog/google-blocks-oauth-requests-from-embedded-browsers/).
+This constraint is as a result of the need to [curb man-in-the-middle](https://9to5google.com/2019/04/18/google-block-man-in-the-middle/) attacks that occur during authorization in embedded browsers, with developers being advised to switch to browser-based OAuth authentication, and it leaves mobile developers with two major alternatives - using AppAuth or an actual browser, and with AppAuth yet to have a solid Flutter implementation, the latter provides a suitable approach to making requests.

 On the other hand, the `parseUrlToValue()` function accepts the URL deeplinked into the application and parses it to determine if the authorization was successful with an authorization code, or if an error was encountered.
 To get better insights into how the `parseUrlToValue()` function is structured to work, below are sample formats of the URLs deeplinked after successful and failed authorizations respectively: